 Driver recruitment: Getting the checks you need

-Lots of employers combine a DVLA check with the appropriate level of DBS check for any staff they’re employing to drive.
-Using a pre-employment screening company (like us!) is an easy way to do this.
+Lots of employers combine a DVLA Check with the appropriate level of DBS Check for any staff they’re employing to drive.
+If you require a DVLA Check, the DVLA provide a free checking service.Back to Blogs

 Our blogs are advisory in nature and reflect uCheck Limited’s current thinking about best and common practice in the subjects discussed.